HITECHCRIME/HC_SG227_Fending_Off/README.md

 ```
 for the gone people i was fond of
-fallen ode to the feeble karma as they snap close
+fallen ode to the feeble karma as they snap close                              /// (cold)
 way too close am i blood, pushed too far i made it far                         /// so i made it far
 all attachments felt so good from afar